mbecanovic/Baze2projekat/readme.txt

 ps. ako korisite aplikaciju neophodno je u frontend folderu, kao i backend folderu pokrenuti npm install i time instalirati neophodne "pakete" za rad aplikacije kao sto su axios, react-router-dom, itd. (package.json sadrži neophodne pakete)

 Aplikacija uspešno obavlja navedene funkcionalnosti, dinamička je i nema zastoja u radu.

+////////english////////

+This project involved creating an application that simulates an electronic newspaper using MERN technology.
+The details developed during the build process of this application can be seen through the commits.

+The application is full stack, meaning that communication between the frontend and backend has been successfully established, and the backend is successfully connected to the database.
+Before using the app, a journalist must register and then log in (if the account is not already registered).
+Once logged in, they are given functionalities such as publishing articles, reviewing them, deleting them, etc. The journalist has their own dashboard where they can view and manage their profile.

+If no one is logged in, the application still allows browsing of the published news, as well as commenting.
+To leave a comment, the viewer must enter their name/nickname; otherwise, the comment will not be saved in the database.
+If a viewer tries to access the dashboard page, they will be redirected to the login page, as the dashboard is a private, protected route.

+If you are logged in as an admin, you will have additional privileges that a regular journalist does not have, such as the ability to review and manage all journalists and the articles they have published.
+The admin has the ability to remove a journalist and/or delete desired articles.

+P.S.
+If you use the application, it is necessary to run npm install in both the frontend and backend folders to install the required packages for the application, such as axios, react-router-dom, etc. (The package.json file contains the necessary packages).

+The application successfully performs the mentioned functionalities, is dynamic, and runs without any delays.